 Why conversion rates are so hard to boost

-Other pages — like the blog, “About” page, pricing page, etc. are primarily informational.
-Landing pages, on the other hand, aren’t.
+Other pages — like the blog, “About” page, pricing page, etc. are primarily informational. post-click landing pages, on the other hand, aren’t.

 It requires moving them to action.
 And that takes a careful assembly of persuasive elements, which include, but aren’t limited to: